-Many businesses and public agencies, including major banks, retailers, telecom operators and government agencies, rely on Broadcom electronics and VMware software.
-VMware technology allows large corporations to combine public cloud access with Broadcom’s internal networks, helping them gain a stronger foothold in the cloud computing market.
-Broadcom’s acquisition of cloud technology company VMware has already received approval from the UK competition regulator.
-The European Commission, the EU’s top antitrust regulator and enforcer, also approved the deal after Broadcom made concessions to address antitrust concerns.
-In a separate statement, Broadcom also said the deal has been “green-lit” in Australia, Canada, Brazil, China, the European Union, Israel, South Africa, Japan, South Korea, the UK, and has received all necessary foreign investment control licenses.
-In this deal, Broadcom is expected to pay $ 61 billion in cash and stock for VMware, and also assume $ 8 billion in debt, making it one of the largest technology mergers and acquisitions ever.
-It took Broadcom 18 months to get all the regulatory approvals just days before the merger agreement was due to expire.
+Many businesses and public administrations, including banks, major retailers, telecom operators and government agencies, are now operating on Broadcom electronics and VMware software.
+VMware technology allows large corporations to combine public cloud access with Broadcom's internal network, helping them establish a stronger foothold in the cloud computing market.
+Broadcom's acquisition of cloud technology company VMware has received approval from the UK competition authority.
+The European Commission, the EU's top antitrust regulator and enforcer, also approved the deal after Broadcom made concessions to address antitrust concerns.
+In a separate statement, Broadcom also said the deal has been “green-lighted” in Australia, Canada, Brazil, China, the European Union, Israel, South Africa, Japan, South Korea, the UK… and received foreign investment control licenses in all necessary legal matters.
+In this deal, Broadcom is expected to pay $61 billion in cash and stock to VMware, and at the same time assume an $8 billion debt, making it one of the largest technology mergers and acquisitions ever.
+It took Broadcom 18 months to implement procedures to approve all regulatory documents, just days before the merger agreement expired.

 If completed, Broadcom's acquisition of cloud technology company VMware would set a record in the global technology industry. |